-We received 15 nominations and selected five students.
+We received seventeen nominations and selected four students.
 The V-CBI program aims to maintain a 50/50 ratio of trainees between chemistry and biological departments.
 The V-CBI proudly introduces these new trainees to training grant this year:

 The following are the trainees appointed to the V-CBI training grant in 2022:

 Xavier Streety (Chemistry, PI Steve Townsend): Synthesis and Biological Evaluation of Tranvalencin A and Truncated Fragments.